Skip to content

 Root Cause

 viragt64.sys is the kernel-mode component of TG Soft's VirIT antivirus product.
-As a security product, the driver has legitimate need to terminate malicious processes.
-It exposes an IOCTL that accepts a process ID and terminates the corresponding process using kernel-mode APIs (e.g., ZwTerminateProcess with a kernel handle).
+As a security product, the driver has a legitimate need to terminate malicious processes that user-mode APIs cannot touch.
+It exposes an IOCTL that accepts a process ID and terminates the corresponding process using kernel-mode APIs, specifically ZwTerminateProcess with a kernel handle that bypasses all user-mode protections and PPL flags.

-The vulnerability is insufficient access control on the termination IOCTL.
-The driver does not verify that the caller has appropriate privileges or that the target process should be terminated.
-Any process that can open the device handle can terminate any other process on the system, including other security products.
+The vulnerability is the complete absence of access control on this IOCTL.
+The driver does not verify that the caller is the VirIT application.
+It does not check the caller's token or signature.
+It does not restrict which processes can be targeted.
+Any process that can open the device handle can terminate any other process on the system.

 Exploitation